ibmppl/ibmppl/docs/gShell/gShell_multuser.md

 - **Messges from gShellSuperMgr**

-The gShellSuperMgr communicates with clients using messages through sockets.
-It allows the server and client on different machines.
+The gShellSuperMgr communicates with clients using messages through a socket.
+So, it allows the server and client on different machines.
 The messages are likely processed by the GUI or webpage, but in case you try to handle it yourself (e.g., embed the client into one's code), here are some hints: